nursyah21/kos/README.md

 note: `VITE_UPLOAD_*` based on your backend api

+note: you need to enable indexes, for collection transaksi in firebase so it can use where with order by

 **prepare for cloudflare**

 1. you need an custom domain for public domain your cloud storage